jxz12/EcoBuilder/README.md

 ECOBUILDER:
 write a cover letter
-add imperial logo with permission

-make incubator appear ahead of statusbars add 'please wait while loads' onto splash images
+make incubator appear ahead of statusbars? add 'please wait while loads' and imperial logo onto splash images constraints touch release

+introduce superfocus earlier than research world! always remove any double touch in one frame (two fingers bad)

+text input at login can be buggy on tap or not on tap add a hint text that comes up after 2/3 minutes for each level double tap name to change name, and limit its length to 255 chars ask samraat to remove the TODO give extra information for heaviest level give a reminder for which one is apparent and which is exclusion - add a glossary as a hyperlink mention the speed of the link balls going is important the incubator may stay open when it shouldn't sometimes - the trigger is not being used when undo and delete at same time also check redo and undo spamming with incubator, level 9 (can have more species than allowed?) species is deleted and spawned at the same time

+make level 9 easier - it's a little hard to figure out, or give a better hint? level 10 might be too hard as well the model calculation may not run sometimes - see pamela's screenshot sound effects! and some relaxing music instead of going grey, reserve the first third of the bar for extinction, and make it go yellow/red depending on extinction (like a phone battery bar) level 13: test if 3 stars is possible

 # TESTS
 make sure web_gl is same as not web_gl (conditional compiles) check all sprite atlases

-use reflection to smell the smellylisteners either remove all scene unityevents or test to see if they are null alt tabbing out of application could break graphinteraction
+use reflection to smell the smellylisteners alt tabbing out of application could break graphinteraction?

 # Research world
 verify high scores by checking matrices